 Your gift can provide protection and support for the most vulnerable, including children separated from their families.

-Storm Daniel hit eastern Libya on 9-11 September, causing catastrophic floods and devastating several cities.
-More than 800,000 people need humanitarian assistance.
-Thousands of people have died, and many more are missing.
+Storm Daniel hit eastern Libya on 9 – 11 September, causing catastrophic floods and devastating several cities.
+At least 4,000 people are confirmed dead and an estimated 42,000 people have been uprooted from their homes.

-Communication lines remain down, and roads are destroyed.
-The worst affected city is Derna, where two dams have collapsed and swept away entire neighbourhoods and their residents.
+The worst affected city is Derna, where two dams collapsed and swept away entire neighbourhoods and their residents.

-Libya is host to 50,000 refugees and asylum seekers.
+Libya hosts 50,000 refugees and asylum seekers.
 Together with displaced Libyans, they are among the most vulnerable in the wake of this disaster.

 There are 50,000 refugees and asylum seekers registered in Libya.
 The majority are from Sudan, Syria and Eritrea.
 Of these, more than 1,000 live in eastern Libya, including the affected areas.
 In addition, there are over 46,000 internally displaced people in eastern Libya.